Glenora Family Pet Clinic

 • It provides essential amino acids that form the building blocks for protein

-• Gluten is highly digestible2
+• Gluten is highly digestible

 Gluten provides structure to pet food.